DyaryRaoof/our-courses/README.md

 ## Acknowledgments

 - Hat tip to anyone whose code was used
-- Original design idea by Cindy Shin in Behance.
+- Original design idea by [ Cindy Shin in Behance](https://www.behance.net/adagio07)

 ## 📝 License